 The Rx: If you're experiencing an irregular heartbeat—which can be indicated by a fluttering in your chest—talk to your doctor, who can run tests or refer you to a cardiologist.

 "While most people realize that water is essential to their health, very few actually drink enough," says Eddie Johnson, founder of Anabolic Bodies.
 "Besides for ensuring that you have the correct electrolyte balances, and being beneficial to your excretory system's health, water, (or lack of it), can also affect your eating habits.
 In fact, it is well documented that thirst is often mistaken for hunger, this means that if you're thirsty, you may be exchanging zero calorie water for unnecessary meals.
 Over time this will add up to extra pounds that will take their toll on your health, as well as your appearance."

-Recommendation: To ensure you’re adequately hydrated, follow experts’ guidelines: Drink 1.7 liters (or 7 cups) of water every 24 hours.
+The Rx: To ensure you're adequately hydrated, follow experts' guidelines: Drink 1.7 liters (or 7 cups) of water every 24 hours.

 Your Annual Mammogram Was More Than a Year Ago

 Breast cancer is scary to think about, but not getting screened annually is a scarier prospect.
 The risk of developing breast cancer increases as women age.
 By age 40, that risk is 3.5 times higher than it was at age 30.